imvetri/ui-editor/README.md

 Recursive component - https://vimeo.com/464104903 - I attempted to test whether a component can be modified using itself.

-Todo Application - https://vimeo.com/511559933 - I tried to recreate a typical todoMVC, and reuse the code in reactJS codebase.
+Latest - Todo Application - https://vimeo.com/511559933 - I tried to recreate a typical todoMVC, and reuse the code in reactJS codebase.

 ### Getting Started